Lightnet/reactnode/README.md

   Using mongodb for easy update data.

 # features:
-- account management dummy test
+- account management dummy test (work in progress)
   - use session (used)
   - use cookie
 - notify (simple dispatch)